Authentication for the Cloud Administration APIs Authentication for the Cloud Administration APIs

 Obtaining the API KeyObtaining the API Key

 The JWT is signed using an Administration API key.
-The Super Admin uses the Cloud Administration Console to generate the key, as described in Manage the Cloud Administration API Keys.
+The Super Admin uses the Cloud Administration Console to generate the key, as described in Manage API Keys for the Administration Event Log, User Event Log, and Help Desk APIs.
 Obtain this key from your Super Admin.

 JSON Web Token (JWT)JSON Web Token (JWT)